A guide to researching Australian military personnel serving in Australia and overseas between 1788 and 1902

 National Archives of Australia (NAA): References to the service records held by the NAA can be found online.
 Digitised service dossiers can be searched for and viewed on-screen through the NAA's Name Search function of their website.
 NAA's online Boer War records Fact Sheet provides supporting information about their collections.
 Nominal rolls for most Victorian and New South Wales Boer War units and from other states are held on microfilm in all National Archives of Australia's Reading Rooms.
 Attestation forms for about a third of the approximately 15,000 who saw Boer War service, mainly in Commonwealth battalions after Federation, are held by the National Archives of Australia.

 The Australian War Memorial have resources of interest.
-Names can be searched online through the Australian War Memorial's Pre First World War conficts nominal rolls database which lists the names of many of those who served in Australian units.
-The accompanying guide: Pre First World War conflicts nominal rolls introduction contains supporting information.
+Names can be searched online through the Australian War Memorial's Pre First World War conflicts nominal rolls database which lists the names of many of those who served in Australian units.
 Information about the various Boer War units can be found in the Australian War Memorial's website.

 Names are also searchable through the Australians in the Boer War: OzBoer database.